Consumer advisory: Stop getting sidetracked by your student loan servicer

 To help you explain to your servicer what it should do with your money, we’ve put together some sample instructions you can send to your servicer to ask them that they direct any extra payments toward your highest-rate loan.
 Helpful servicers will generally accommodate your request.
 You’ll want to be sure your servicer responds to your request so you know if you need to send additional instructions.

-You can download to mail to your servicer, or you can use the text below to provide instructions using the “Send a Message” or “Contact Us” feature when you log into your account on the servicer’s website:
+You can download a sample letter to mail to your servicer, or you can use the text below to provide instructions using the “Send a Message” or “Contact Us” feature when you log into your account on the servicer’s website:

 I am writing to provide you instructions on how to apply payments when I send an amount greater than the minimum amount due.
 Please apply payments as follows: